microsoft/WhatTheHack/021-IdentityForApps/Student/05-claims-enrichment.md

 CMC IT Leadership considers success in dealing with this QA issue if you are able to:

-- Create the new custom attribute for Territory Name in your B2C tenant;
+- Create the new custom attribute for Territory Name in your B2C tenant (named "TerritoryName");
 - Deploy the Azure function (the "CMC ID Verify-inator");
 - Ensure that, during sign-up, a consultant enters a valid CMC Consultant ID; if they pass in an invalid ID, the consultant is presented with a friendly error message;
 - Ensure that, during sign-up, a territory name is generated and added to the consultant's account;